Pacoima, Los Angeles: 1960s to present

 In 1966, Los Angeles city planners wrote a 48-page report noting that Pacoima does not have a coherent structure to develop businesses in the central business district, lacks civic pride, and has poor house maintenance.

 By the late 1960s, immigrants from rural Mexico began to move to Pacoima due to the low housing costs and the neighborhood's proximity to manufacturing jobs.
 African Americans who were better established began to move out and, in an example of ethnic succession, within less than two decades, the African American population was replaced by a poorer Latino immigrant population.
 Immigrants from Mexico, Guatemala and El Salvador settled in Pacoima.
 Seventy-five percent of Pacoima's residents were African Americans in the 1970s.
-According to the 1990 U.S. Census, 71% of Pacoima's population was of Hispanic/Latino descent while 10% was African American.
+According to the 1990 U.S. census, 71% of Pacoima's population was of Hispanic/Latino descent while 10% was African American.

 The closing of factories in the area around Pacoima in the early 1990s caused residents to lose jobs, reducing the economic base of the neighborhood; many residents left Pacoima as a result.
 By 1994, Pacoima was the poorest area in the San Fernando Valley.
 One in three Pacoima residents lived in public housing.
 The poverty rate hovered between 25% and 40%.
 In 1994, Williams wrote of Pacoima, "one of the worst off" neighborhoods in Los Angeles "nevertheless hides its poverty well."
 Williams cited the lack of homeless people on Pacoima's streets, the fact that no vacancies existed in Pacoima's major shopping center, and the presence of "neat" houses and "well-tended" yards.
 Williams added that in Pacoima "holding a job is no guarantee against being poor."
 In 1994, Howard Berman, the U.S. Congress representative of an area including Pacoima, and Los Angeles City Council member Richard Alarcon advocated including a 2 sqmi in the City of Los Angeles's bid for a federal empowerment zone.
 The proposed area, with 13,000 residents in 1994, included central Pacoima and a southern section of Lake View Terrace.

+In July 2025, a fireworks explosion occurred in a house used to store fireworks.
+One person died and at least four Pacoima adjacent houses burned and were red-tagged to disallow habitation.